AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 specific location in the memory.
 In this example, we're using this aspect to specify the address of the memory-mapped register.

-In addition to atomic objects, we can declare atomic types |mdash| similarly to what we've seen before for volatile objects.
+In addition to atomic objects, we can declare atomic types |mdash| similar to what we've seen before for volatile objects.
 For example:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Types.Atomic_Types